MEET THE SLOW FARMERS!

 This is one of our most important principles at Slow – we believe that to form true partnerships with farmers, we need to be there together through thick and thin, and solve problems in a locally-led, ’bottom-up’ manner.
 Keeping a presence in Laos is also the only way we can guarantee full transparency to our customers.

-Believe it or not, 99% of coffee companies do not operate in this way (not even the other sustainable ones!)!
+Believe it or not, 99% of coffee companies do not operate in this way (not even the other responsible ones!)!

 WE NEED TO FOCUS ON BIG VOLUME, AT A DECENT PRICE – TO TRULY INCREASE INCOME